manouslinard/multiagent-exploration/README.md

 - `Std_Total_Rounds`: The standard deviation of rounds for all experiments.
 - `Avg_Round_Time`: Average round time (in seconds) across all experiments.
 - `Avg_Agent_Step_Time`: Average time taken by an agent to make a move (in seconds) across all experiments.
-- `Experiment_Time`: Average time taken for experiment completion.
+- `Experiment_Time`: Average time (seconds) across all experiments, until agents have explored target percentage (e.g. 100%).
 - `Obs_Prob`: Obs probability of the test.

 ## Reach Goal Mode (not in thesis)